 - Smart meters are being widely deployed.
 In 2011, there were more than 37.3 million smart meters installed by 492 U.S. electric utilities.
-It is estimated that 61.8 million smart meters will be deployed in the U.S. by the end of 2013.
-On a global basis, the International Energy Agency projects that cumulative installations of smart meters will increase to almost one billion before the end of 2018. - Installation of synchrophasors (or phasor measurement units, PMUs), sensors that provide real-time assessments of power system health to provide system operators with better information for averting disastrous outages, has also accelerated rapidly.
-The Western Interconnection Synchrophasor Program (WISP), which includes participants in ten western states, had installed more than 443 new or upgraded Phasor Measurement Units (PMUs) as of March 2013.
+It is estimated that 61.8 million smart meters will have been deployed in the U.S. by the end of 2013.
+On a global basis, the International Energy Agency projects that cumulative installations of smart meters will increase to almost one billion before the end of 2018. - Installation of synchrophasors (or phasor measurement units, PMUs), sensors that provide real-time assessments of power system health to provide system operators with better information for averting disastrous outages, has accelerated rapidly.
+The Western Interconnection Synchrophasor Program (WISP), which includes participants in ten western states, had installed more than 465 Phasor Measurement Units (PMUs) PMUs throughout the west as of June 2013.
 DOE anticipates that once all of the ARRA synchrophasor projects have been completed, there will be at least 1,043 networked PMUs in place (compared to 166 in 2010), providing significantly greater coverage of the U.S. bulk power system.
+42

-These recent U.S. investments in smart grid technology are just the beginning of what is expected to be a decades-long, global effort to modernize the electric power grid.
-Internationally, many other countries are also making very significant smart grid investments.
+These recent U.S. investments in smart grid technology are just the beginning of a decades-long, global effort to modernize the electric power grid.
+Internationally, many other countries are also making significant smart grid investments.
 A recent forecast projects that the global market for smart grid-related products and services will exceed \$400 billion cumulatively by 2020.

-To ensure that the mounting investments being made in smart grid technologies will be costeffective, there is a continued need for the smart grid community to establish standards and protocols for interoperability.
+To ensure that the mounting investments made in smart grid technologies will be cost-effective, the smart grid community needs to establish standards and protocols for interoperability.
 In the absence of standards, there is a risk that the diverse smart grid technologies will become prematurely obsolete or, worse, be implemented without adequate security measures.
-Lack of standards may also impede future innovation and the realization of http://www.smartgrid.gov/sites/default/files/doc/files/Synchrophasor%20Report%2008%2009%202013%20DOE%2 0(2)%20version 0.pdf
+Lack of standards may also impede future innovation and the realization of promising applications, such as smart appliances responsive to price and demand response signals.
+Standards adopted or